 - 68. In the following quarter, its fourth fiscal quarter of 2014, FSC increased the principal, cost, and fair value of Phoenix's loan to \$31.6 million, \$31.4 million, and \$30.2 million, respectively.
 In addition to not indicating any issues with the loan, the Company also appeared to reinforce the notion of the soundness of its investment in Phoenix by reducing the cash interest in each of two other loans to Phoenix by 2%, suggesting to investors that Phoenix's cash flows were sufficiently strong and the risk of non-payment on its loans was low.
 Soon thereafter, and after the FSAM IPO, FSC reported results for the first fiscal quarter of 2015 on February 9, 2015, and pulled a stunning reversal, announcing it had written down the fair value of its Phoenix investment to 63% of cost and categorized the loan as non-accrual. - 69.
 Regarding JTC, the Company reported relatively stable principal, cost, and fair value amounts on its JTC loan of about \$14.5 million, \$14.4 million, and 14.5 million, respectively, throughout fiscal 2014, while the interest rate on the loan remained a constant 13.25% in cash.
 In the very next quarter, and after the FSAM IPO, FSC reported results for the first fiscal quarter of 2015 on February 9, 2015, and disclosed that the principal balance on the JTC loan had swollen \$1.3 million to \$15.8 million and that the Company had written down the fair value of the investment to 88% of cost and categorized it as non-accrual, while amending the loan terms to a 13.25% all-PIK interest rate.
-The massive increase in the loan's principal balance, however, indicates that FSC had not been collecting cash interest payments for many months, despite repeatedly assuring investors that the loan was performing within expectations.
+The massive increase in the loan's principal balance, however, indicates that FSC had not been collecting cash interest payments for many months, despite repeatedly assuring investors that the loan was performing within expectations. - 70.
+The examples of TransTrade, Phoenix, and JTC make clear that the Individual Defendants concealed impairments in the Company's investments, which inflated the fair value, investment income, and credit quality of FSC's portfolio.
+Further, the Audit Committee Defendants and the Board breached their fiduciary duties by failing to provide good faith valuations of the Company's investments.
+The Company's public disclosures represented, and certain of the Individual Defendants inaccurately stated, that over 99% of FSC's investments were performing at or above expectations and that the Company had zero non-accrual investments, a "high quality portfolio" with a "conservative" investment policy, and ample protections to minimize the risk of any investment losses and to maximize the Company's net investment income.

-- 70. The examples of TransTrade, Phoenix, and JTC demonstrate that the Individual Defendants concealed impairments in the Company's investments throughout the relevant period, which inflated the fair value, investment income, and credit quality of FSC's portfolio.
-These examples also show that, in contravention of their duties, the Audit Committee Defendants and the Board failed to provide good faith valuations of the Company's investments at fair value.
-Instead, the Company's public disclosures claimed and certain Individual Defendants improperly maintained that over 99% of FSC's investments were performing at or above expectations and that it had zero non-accrual investments.
-Further, the Company's public disclosures claimed and certain Individual Defendants improperly maintained a "high quality portfolio" with a "conservative" investment policy and ample protections to minimize the risk of any investment losses and maximize the Company's net investment income. - 71.
-Therefore, in contravention of their fiduciary duties, the Board and the rest of the Individual Defendants permitted the artificial inflation of the value of FSC's investments throughout the Company's 2014 fiscal year, overstating its income and revenues from operations, and concealed deterioration in the quality of its investments and risk profile by deferring the recognition of loan losses.
+71. The Individual Defendants' breaches of fiduciary duty resulted in the artificial inflation of the value of FSC's investments throughout the Company's 2014 fiscal year, overstating its income and revenues from operations, and concealed deterioration in the quality of its investments and risk profile by deferring the recognition of loan losses.